Pedro-Bronsveld/anki-preview-reloader/README.md

 By default these previews are only updated when making changes to card templates from within the Anki window.
 However, when a model template is updated externally, for example through [Anki-Connect](https://ankiweb.net/shared/info/2055492159), these previews are not affected if they're open.

-This add-on detects when a card template is updated, and when either the templates screen or card preview window is open, will reload the previews in these windows.
+This add-on detects when a card template is updated, and when either the templates screen or card preview window is open, will reload the preview in these windows.

 This add-on was developed alongside the [Anki Editor](https://github.com/Pedro-Bronsveld/anki-editor) extension for [Visual Studio Code](https://code.visualstudio.com/), but should work with any other application that updates model templates through Anki-Connect.